 WordPress/Automattic’s DMCA Notice form requires you to enter the URLs of both your original post and the plagiarist’s post, as well as details on what copyrighted material has been used.
 If you don’t have the link, you can find it easily by Googling WordPress DMCA notice.

-You can also find it by opening up the plagiarist’s post, and down at the bottom of the screen beside the follow box, click the three horizontal dots, and then when the menu pops up, click “report this content.”
-In your reader feed or in the app, click the three horizontal dots beside the like button, and click on “report this post”
+You can also find it by opening up the plagiarist’s post.
+Down at the bottom of the screen beside the follow box, click the three horizontal dots, and then when the menu pops up, click “report this content.”

-Once WordPress gets the notice, they will check that it’s a valid complaint, then they will remove the copyrighted content from the plagiarist’s site.
-They will then send an email to the plagiarist and the complainant saying that the content was removed because of a DMCA notice.
-If the plagiarist doesn’t file a counter-notice disputing your claim, WordPress put a “strike” on their account so repeat offenders can be identified.
+Once WordPress gets the notice, they’ll check that it’s a valid complaint then remove the copyrighted content from the plagiarist’s site.
+They’ll then send an email to the plagiarist and the complainant saying that the content was removed because of a DMCA notice.
+If the plagiarist doesn’t file a counter-notice disputing your claim, WordPress put a “strike” on their account.
+This allows for repeat offenders can be identified.

 Dealing with the plagiarist